Sandhyagito/Docker-Compose-Projects/Python-Flask-App/README.md

 5. Build and Run the Application
 Run the following command to deploy the application using Docker Compose:

-bash
-Copy code
 sudo docker-compose up --build

 6. Verify Running Containers

-Check that all services are running:
+## Check that all services are running:

-bash
-Copy code
 sudo docker ps
 🌐 Testing the Flask App
 Access the Flask application by visiting http://<EC2-Public-IP>:5000 in your web browser.
 You should see:

-csharp
-Copy code
 Hello, Flask with PostgreSQL!
 🗃️ Testing PostgreSQL Locally (pgAdmin)
 Open your browser and go to http://<your-ec2-public-ip>:8080.
 Log in with the following credentials: